 One of the most striking features of the photosphere is its granular appearance, caused by convection cells known as granules.
 These granules are typically about 1,000 kilometers in diameter and last for only about 10 to 20 minutes before dissipating.
 They are the visible tops of convection currents, where hot plasma rises from the sun's interior, cools at the surface, and then sinks back down.

 The photosphere also emits a continuous spectrum of light, known as the blackbody spectrum, which is characteristic of a hot, dense object.
-However, the photosphere's spectrum is not perfectly smooth; it contains absorption lines, also known as Fraunhofer lines, which are caused by the absorption of light by elements in the sun's atmosphere.
+Even so, the photosphere's spectrum is not perfectly smooth; it contains absorption lines, also known as Fraunhofer lines, which are caused by the absorption of light by elements in the sun's atmosphere.
 By analyzing these absorption lines, scientists can determine the chemical composition of the sun's atmosphere.

 Trends and Latest Developments